Tāwhirimātea

 Other children of Tāwhirimātea are the various kinds of rain, mists and fog.
 Tāwhirimātea's attacks on his brothers led to the flooding of large areas of the land.
-The names of the beings involved in this flooding include Ua-nui (terrible rain), Ua-roa (long-continued rain), Ua-whatu (fierce hailstorms), and Ua-nganga (sleet); after these, their children in turn took up the fight: Hau-maringi (mist), Hau-marotoroto (heavy dew), and Tōmairangi (light mist) (Grey 1956:10-11, Grey 1971:5).
+The names of the beings involved in this flooding include Ua-nui (great rain), Ua-roa (long-continued rain), Ua-whatu (fierce hailstorms), and Ua-nganga (sleet); after these, their children in turn took up the fight: Hau-maringi (mist), Hau-marotoroto (heavy dew), and Tōmairangi (light mist) (Grey 1956:10–11, Grey 1971:5).
 Tregear mentions Hau-maringiringi as a personification of mists (Tregear 1891:54).

 Tāwhirimātea lives on the sky with his father Rangi and brother, the star Rehua.